May 2025

 Family looking at documents in living room

-We’ve summarised why your bill might be higher than usual and what you can do about it.
+We’ve put together a few reasons why your bill might be higher than usual, and what you can do about it.

 • Increased energy usage